-It is important consumers get accurate information when they enter a lending agreement.
+It's imperative that consumers get accurate information when they enter a lending agreement.
 A federal law was created to make certain this happens.
 It is known as the Truth in Lending Act (TILA).
 The truth in lending act California is applied to many types of consumer credit loans.
 This includes everything from mortgage refinancing to home equity loans and more.
 It has been written to ensure the financial information given to consumers meets certain standards and is consistent for every such transaction.

 It's possible to use TILA to stop foreclosure in certain situations.
 This an important remedy provided to consumers by the truth in lending act California.
 This provision of TILA gives a consumer the right to rescind the loan they've taken out.
 It is required for it to involve a lien on a consumer's primary residence.
 Rescission is something that must be done within a three-day period after the delivery of the disclosures or consummation of the loan, whichever occurred later.
 When a consumer exercises this right, the lender must refund all the charges paid, fees as well as remove any security interest associated with the loan.
 This is only applicable to a home improvement loan, home equity line of credit or when refinancing a current mortgage.